enchanter/xray/README.md

 progress) or the source code. **xray** is rapidly maturing, but it is still in its early development phase. ***Expect the API to change.***

-xray currently requires Python 2.7 and the python libraries `numpy>=1.8.0`, `scipy>=0.13`, `pandas>=0.13.1` and `netCDF4>=1.0.6`.
+xray requires Python 2.7 and recent versions of numpy (1.8.0 or later) and pandas (0.13.1 or later).
+Additionally, the [netCDF4-python][nc4] is required for reading and writing netCDF files or OpenDAP datasets; scipy is further required for serializing datasets to strings.
+We plan to eventually support Python 3 but aren't there yet.
 The easiest way to get these installed from scratch is to use [Anaconda][anaconda].
-Eventually these requirements will be relaxed: python libraries (other than numpy and pandas) will be required only for the relevant functionality, and we will support Python 3.

-It is not yet available on the Python package index (prior to its initial release).
+xray is not yet available on the Python package index (prior to its initial release).
 For now, you need to install it from source:

     git clone https://github.com/akleeman/xray.git